 More specific graphic design options

 Adobe and Affinity work best as overall packages.
-They’re most useful when you have a wide range of different graphic design needs.
+They’re good if you have lots of different graphic design needs.
 But sometimes your need is simpler.
 More specific.
 Let’s look at some examples.

 Cost and usage : Free – Mac and PC.